bigjun/autonomous_charging/README.md

 ISSUES
 ===================
 Obsticle avoidance for path-planning in the nav-stack is stopping us from getting closer to the charger.
-This can be fixed by changing a parameter in the navstack or making a new planner/controller.
+This can be fixed by changing a parameter(obstacle_range in costmap_common_params.yaml) in the navstack or making a new planner/controller.